-Daniel is a lecturer in the Department of Economics at the University of Malta.
+Daniel is a lecturer in microeconomics and microeconometrics in the Department of Economics at the University of Malta.
 He holds a PhD in Economics from Loughborough University, an MSc in Economics and Industrial Organisation (with Distinction) from the University of Warwick, an MA in Economics (with Distinction) from the University of Malta, and a BCom(Hons.) in Economics from the same university.
-Daniel's research lies at the intersection of urban, international and public economics.
-In particular, he is interested in international tax competition for foreign direct investment, including issues of profit-shifting and tax avoidance, as well as several aspects relating to the housing market.
+His research interests are international trade, public economics, industrial organisation and housing economics.
+His current research focuses on tax competition for foreign direct investment and the relationship between immigration and house prices.

 APAP, W. and GRAVINO, D., 2017.
 A sectoral approach to Okun’s Law.
 Applied Economics Letters, 24(5), pp. 319-324.

 DOVER, R., FERRETT, B., GRAVINO, D., JONES, E. and MERLER, S., 2015.
 Bringing transparency,coordination and convergence to corporate tax policies in the European Union: Assessment of the magnitude of aggressive corporate tax planning.
 PE 558.773.
 Brussels: European Parliamentary Research Service.

 GRAVINO, D., 2012.
 Economic and policy implications of industry interdependence: an input-output approach.
 International Journal of Economics and Finance, 4(6),.

 MILJANIC BRINKWORTH, M., MICALLEF, F., VELLA, K., GRAVINO, D. and CARUANA, E., 2007.
 EUROMOD I-CUE Feasibility Study: Malta 2006 Tax-Benefit System.
 Vienna: European Centre.